permafrost-dev/project-skeleton-typescript-vite-jest/README.md

 ## Description

-This repository is a starter template for NodeJS projects using the latest versions of TypeScript, ESBuild, ESLint, Prettier, and Jest.
-Use it to create NPM packages, CLI applications, and more.
+This repository is a starter template for NodeJS projects using the latest versions of TypeScript, Vite, ESLint, Prettier, and Jest.
+Use it to create NPM packages/libraries, React/Vue applications or component libraries, and more.

-It also optionally uses [Madge](https://github.com/pahen/madge) to visualize connections between classes and files within your project.
+It optionally uses [Madge](https://github.com/pahen/madge) to visualize connections between classes and files within your project.

-Want to use `.env` files in your project?
-This will configure it automatically, if you want it to.

-Want to use a configuration file in your project?
-This will configure it automatically, too, if you ask it to.

 ## Template Setup